hidny/CuboidSimplePhaseNetSearch/README.md

-TODO: (As of this writing, I actually just got back to working on this repo after a 2-month break, so I'll have to figure it out...)
+TODO: (As of this writing, I actually just got back to working on this repo after a 2-month break, so I'll have to figure it out and I'll probably reorganize it later...)